 What is campus-based learning in the geosciences?

-In campus-based learning, the campus is explicitly linked with education; the campus buildings and grounds are used as teaching tools.
+In a living laboratory, the campus is explicitly linked with education; the campus buildings and grounds are used as teaching tools.

 - At a much larger scale, a multi-year interdisciplinary project could be undertaken with facilities management to have students research and design a new campus building with environmentally beneficial components.
 For example, see Carleton College's Eco-House Class.